Thi4gobit/Thi4gobit/README.md

 <br>

-- 👦🏼 I'm a Back-end Developer.
+- 👦🏼 I'm Developer.
 - ⚡ Bachelor of Electrical Engineering.
 - 🎓 Graduate Degree in Building Information Modeling.
-- 💻 Graduate Student in Full Stack developer.
+- 💻 Graduate Degree in Full Stack developer.

 - 📚 Studying to become a Full Stack Developer.
 - 💡 Passionate about Technology, Development, Learning and Creativity.
 - 🤝 Available to collaborate on innovative and disruptive projects and ideas.
-- ❤️ When I'm not coding, you can find me studying, reading, doing exercise, playing guitar.
+- ❤️ When I'm not coding, you can find me studying, reading, doing exercise, playing Snes.
 - ☕ I drink coffe when I'm coding or not.

 <br>